 Bandolero didn’t indicate that he heard.
 It was, in fact, the logical thing to do at this point, but he was loathed to allow that it had been Blacky’s idea.
 Bandolero fancied himself the more cerebral of the two, which was true, but he was never sure if Blacky accepted it.

 “Okay, sure,” said Bandolero.

 No sooner had the period at the end of his short sentence left his mouth than he exclaimed, “Whoa!”
 As did Blacky, “Whoa!”
-The bilateral exclamation was prompted by a sudden spatter of dirt in the narrow space of ground between them.
+The gang, back when they had a gang, was often amazed and entertained at how often the two gang leaders exclaimed the exact same thing at the exact same moment.
+It was like they were joined by some metaphysical force that, when sparked, caused identical cells in their brains to generate identical responses from their mouths.
+The bilateral exclamation on this occasion was prompted by a sudden spatter of dirt in the narrow space of ground between them.

 No sooner had their eyes moved from the spatter to each other, they heard the nearly imperceptible “pop” from the unseen distance.
-Realization struck them both simultaneously.
+Realization struck them both simultaneously and would have caused another bilateral exclamation had there been time for it.
 A bullet from a far-off scoped high-powered rifle had hit the ground between them.
-The advisability of Blacky’s suggestion to move had become clear as a bell.
+The advisability of Blacky’s suggestion to move on was suddenly transformed from suggestion to imperative.
 You couldn’t count to three before they were on their horses at full gallop toward the setting sun.